LaMonte Wade Jr Player Props: Giants vs. Cardinals

 LaMonte Wade Jr At The Plate

-- Among qualified hitters in baseball, his batting average ranks 48th, his on-base percentage ranks third, and he is 61st in the league in slugging.
+- Among qualified hitters in MLB action, he ranks 44th in batting average, second in on-base percentage, and 53rd in slugging.

-- Wade has reached base via a hit in 35 games this season (of 59 played), and had multiple hits in 15 of those games.
+- Wade has picked up a hit in 60.0% of his 60 games this season, with more than one hit in 26.7% of those games.

-- He has hit a home run in 13.6% of his games this year, and 3.3% of his chances at the plate.
+- In 13.3% of his games this season, he has gone deep, and 3.2% of his trips to the dish.

-- Wade has had at least one RBI in 27.1% of his games this year (16 of 59), with more than one RBI three times (5.1%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Wade has driven in a run in 16 games this year (26.7%), including three games with more than one RBI (5.0%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.